guardicode/service-kit/docs/source/how_to_bootstrap_a_service.rst

 How to bootstrap a service with `service-kit`
 =============================================

-This guide will show you how to set up a GitHub repository with the `service-kit` package.
+This guide will show you how to start setting up a service with the `service-kit` package.
 You can either use the **cookiecutter** template or set up the project manually.
 We will also cover how to create a project with Cookiecutter, how to install `service-kit` in `pyproject.toml`, modify `template_service.py`, and run the project to verify that the "hello-world" feature is present.